-- 5.1 We circulated an earlier, longer, draft to Heads of Service and Directors across the four authorities (and including Heads of Shared Services) in January ahead of individual meetings to discuss proposed projects in their areas.
-We also met the Cabinet Member to discuss proposed areas of audit examination.
+- 5.1 We circulated an earlier, longer, draft to Heads of Service and Directors and held individual meetings to discuss proposed projects in their areas.
 Those meetings have now taken place and the attached represents an adaptation of the original draft reflecting comments received. - 5.2 The overall resource allocation between the partners is consistent with the collaboration agreement and discussed with the Shared Service Board.